Amenities and Services

 Your housing cost will be billed to your student account.

-Electricity, gas, water, heating and air conditioning (if applicable), cable television, one internet data connection per room, Wi-Fi in every residence hall, and free washers and dryers.
+Electricity, gas, water, heating and air conditioning (if applicable), cable television, one internet data connection per room (with the exception of the Promenade Apartments), Wi-Fi in every residence hall, and free washers and dryers.

 Your room includes:

 - Furniture (one per resident): twin XL size bed and mattress; desk with chair; closet or wardrobe; dresser.

 - Window blinds or curtains.

 - Carpet in the following halls: Brandt, the Sorority Housing Complex, and Promenade Apartments.
 Most Lankenau first-floor rooms have carpet as well.